-3 In QSOUL, the keyword if separates the body from the head of a rule; queries are rules with an empty head; logic variables start with question marks; a comma denotes logical conjunction; lists are delimited with $\langle \rangle$ and terms between square brackets represent Smalltalk expressions that may contain (bound) logic variables.
+In QSOUL, the keyword if separates the body from the head of a rule; queries are rules with an empty head; logic variables start with question marks; a comma denotes logical conjunction; lists are delimited with <> and terms between square brackets represent Smalltalk expressions that may contain (bound) logic variables.

-This second rule is applied when ?C is variable.
-In that case, a primitive generate predicate is used to unify that variable (the first argument of the predicate) one by one with each of the classes present in the Smalltalk image.
 This is done by executing the Smalltalk term which is provided as second argument to the generate predicate.
 This Smalltalk term is required to return a collection of results, each of which will be unified with the variable (one by one).